Here are answers to some of the questions we’ve been asked. Don’t see the answer here? Ask away!

 Do I have to identify as LGBTQ+ to sing with you?

 Nope.
 We welcome people of all genders, orientations, and levels of ability who want to sing together in community.

 No!
 (Though if you would like some advice on which section or part to sing, the director would be happy to spend a few minutes with you at the piano.)
 You will never be asked to sing alone, though there are opportunities if you decide you want to try a solo.

 Do I have to be able to read music?

 No!
 We have a number of members who sing with us very successfully who don’t read music at all.

-Do you use rehearsal tapes?
+Do you use rehearsal recordings?

 Do I have to memorize the music?

 No. It makes for a better concert experience (for both the singers and the audience) if you have your music memorized, so we do encourage you to try to memorize as much as possible.
 However, you can use music during concerts if you need it (and many folks do).